InternatBlackhole/cudago/README.md

 # CUDA GO

+**WARNING: This tool and wrappers currently only support CUDA version 12.6**

 CUDA GO is a set of wrappers for the CUDA library in GO that also can generate wrappers for CUDA `.cu` files, such that their kernels can easily be executed in GO.
 It wraps the most commonly used functions from the CUDA driver API, and (in the future) the runtime API,